w3c/vc-wg-charter/CONTRIBUTING.md

 PRs will be merged at the chairs' discretion, and may be merged quickly.
 Please raise an issue if changes have been made to the draft charter that you do not agree with.
-However, please keep in mind that while we will strive to address issues in a manner that is acceptable to those have raised them, we cannot guarantee that all issues will result in changes satisfactory to all parties, nor that all parties will have sufficient time to review changes before they are merged into the draft.
+However, please keep in mind that while we will strive to address issues in a manner that is acceptable to those who have raised them, we cannot guarantee that all issues will result in changes satisfactory to all parties, nor that all parties will have sufficient time to review changes before they are merged into the draft.